A Monte Carlo framework for noncontinuous interactions between particles and classical fields: Examples and Model Calculations

-and model the discrete interactions again as small kicks to have the same statistical averages as the initial equation of motion (\ref{eq:EOM:langevinosci}).
-A representation for the stochastic force $\kappa \xi(t)$ in terms of energy changes can be found by using the relation
+and model the discrete interactions again as small kicks to have the same statistical averages as the original Langevin equation of motion (\ref{eq:EOM:langevinosci}).
+A representation for the stochastic force $\kappa \cdot \xi(t)$ in terms of energy changes can be found by using the energy-work theorem, applied to the fluctuating part of the force in the Langevin equation,